 Beachwear and Accessories For Travel in Spain in Summer

 – Bathing suits.
 Obviously, if you are traveling to Spain in the summer.
 But don’t forget to pack a bathing suit for winter travel too because your hotel may have a very nice heated pool.

 – Headgear.
-A hat, cap or bandana.
+A hat, cap, or bandana.

 The main accessory here is an umbrella since the beaches of Spain are mostly sandy and there is no need for a sun lounger.
 Also, a lot of beaches don’t have any shade.

 You can always buy an umbrella and beach towel on the spot.
-Although the price is usually 2-3 times higher, the material is cheap and low quality.
+Although the price is usually 2-3 times higher, the material is cheap and of low quality.

 – If you want, bring a small inflatable pillow for swimming in the sea.
 It takes up little space, but the benefits are twofold.
 The first one is for its intended purpose – to swim on it.
-The second – it’s very convenient to put such a pillow under your head when sunbathing on the beach.
+Second – it’s very convenient to put such a pillow under your head when sunbathing on the beach.

 Personal Hygiene Products and Cosmetics